M-GA Initiative Innovative cooperation to strengthen social protection and decent work

 Jointly financing social protection with the M-GA

 In pledging its support for the SDGs, the BMZ made a commitment to facilitate access to social protection for more people, stepping up its efforts to champion this goal during the German G7 Presidency.
 Additional financial resources and strong partnerships between the key players in the field of social protection are necessary for this.
-The M-GA is the first step in creating an international fund for social protection with a view to improving how implementation is coordinated – as set out in the German government’s coalition agreement.
+The M-GA is an important step towards achieving that: making cooperative initiatives more strategically focused so as to ensure more coordinated implementation at global and national level.

 The aim of the M-GA is to develop sustainable social protection systems that are integrated into the existing strategies of the countries concerned.
 This way we are able to make sure that these countries take responsibility for the projects and are able to finance them themselves in the long run.
-Countries can apply directly to implement their own projects.
-After the applications have been received, an expert team from the UN and the World Bank coordinates the selection process.
-Recommendations are passed on to the Funds, which then decide which projects will be supported.
-The projects are currently implemented by the UN and the World Bank; in future, governments will also be able to receive funds themselves.
+After the applications have been received from the countries, an expert team from the UN and the World Bank joins with the Steering Group of country representatives and civil society to coordinate the selection process.
+The projects are currently being implemented by the UN and the World Bank.